Brandon Marshall: New York Giants

 On September 10, 2017, in the Giants' season opening 19–3 loss to the Dallas Cowboys on NBC Sunday Night Football, Marshall had one reception for ten yards in his Giants' debut.

 On October 8, 2017, Marshall was carted off the field after hurting his ankle in the Giants' 27–22 Week 5 loss to the Los Angeles Chargers.
 The following day, Marshall announced in an Instagram post that he would undergo season-ending surgery.
 He was placed on injured reserve on October 10, 2017.
 He finished the 2017 season with 18 catches for 154 yards and zero touchdowns.

 On April 19, 2018, Marshall was released by the Giants and was considered a bust by fans and the New York sports media.

 Seattle Seahawks

 Marshall signed a one-year contract with the Seattle Seahawks worth up to $2 million with incentives on May 29, 2018.

 In Week 1, Marshall caught a touchdown from quarterback Russell Wilson in a loss to the Denver Broncos.
 This would prove to be the last touchdown of his career.
-After playing in six games, he was released by the Seahawks.
+After playing in seven games, he was released by the Seahawks.